e280/authlocal/README.md

 ![](https://i.imgur.com/Of61sXO.png)

 # 🔐 [authlocal](https://authlocal.org/) is the user-sovereign login system.
-any website can ask you to sign-in via authlocal. manage your identities any time at https://authlocal.org/
+any website can ask you to sign-in via authlocal. manage identities on your device any time at https://authlocal.org/

-&nbsp; 🔑 **cryptographic.** passwordless, emailless.
+&nbsp; 🔑 **cryptographic.** passwordless, emailless, provable.
-&nbsp; 🏡 **local-only.** keys are on your device (no cloud databases).
 &nbsp; 🗽 **user-sovereign.** copy and store your keys however you wish.
+&nbsp; 🏡 **local-only.** app is 100% clientside. keys are on your device.
 &nbsp; 🥷 **pseudonymous.** seamlessly carry your identity across services.
-&nbsp; 💖 **free and open-source.** zero-cost at global scale, can be self-hosted.
+&nbsp; 💖 **free and open-source.** a protocol, not a product. zero-cost at global scale.

 **own your identity.**
-each identity you create has a permanent seed key. don't lose it. don't share it. it's yours, forever.
+your identity begins with a permanent seed key. don't lose it. don't share it. it's yours, forever.

 > *"keep it secret. keep it safe."*
 > &nbsp; &nbsp; *— gandalf, fellowship of the ring*